alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 - **Early - 60 days (12.74%)**
 - **Early - 21 days (10.58%)**

-This group values flexibility the most, with about three out of five opting for full flexibility, meaning that they tend to prefer peace of mind higher in exchange for a higher rate.
+This group values flexibility the most, with about three out of five opting for full flexibility, meaning that they tend to prefer peace of mind in exchange for a higher rate.
 About one in four, however, does take advantage of lower rates by planning their reservation in advance.
 Additionally, almost one in ten enjoys non-refundable offers, indicating lower risk aversion than gender 0.

 #### **Gender 2:**
 | Gender | Booking Rate             | Number of Reservations | Relative % of Reservations |